coder/docs/setup/kubernetes/local-preview.md

 ### Dev URLs

-The local preview doesn't support [dev URLs](../workspaces/devurls) by default.
-Instead, you can use tools like [ngrok][ngrok-url] to preview webpages from inside a workspace.
+When Coder is installed, dev URLs are not enabled by default.

 To enable local dev URLs, follow
 [the instructions below](#enable-local-dev-urls) after installing Coder.

+If you do not want to enable dev URLs, you can use SSH portforwarding or tools like [ngrok][ngrok-url] to preview webpages from inside a workspace.

 ### Air-gapped clusters